Nach Baliye 9: From Prince-Yuvika to Anita-Rohit, Here’s Confirmed List Of Celeb Contestant Jodis!

 Sourabh Raj Jain & Riddhima Jain

 Chandragupta Maurya actor Sourabh Raaj Jain will participate with real-life baliye Ridhimma Jain.
-Apparently, the couple met each other at dance institute and started dating in 2007.
+Apparently, the couple met each other at a dance institute and started dating in 2007.
 They are blessed with twins.

 Faisal Khan & Muskaan Kataria

 Chandragupta Maurya actor Faisal Khan will be seen participating with his girlfriend Muskaan Kataria.
-Faisal has been winner of Dance India Dance Li'l Masters (2012) and Jhalak Dikhla Jaa (2015).
+Faisal won Dance India Dance Li'l Masters (2012) and Jhalak Dikhla Jaa (2015).

-Most Read: TRP Toppers (Online): Yeh Rishta Kya Kehlata Hai On 2nd Spot; Yeh Hai Mohabbatein Drops Down!